maurshivam/UPI_Transactions_Analysis_Dashboard/README.md

 # UPI_Transactions_Analysis_Dashboard
 An interactive Excel dashboard that analyzes UPI (Unified Payments Interface) transaction data to uncover patterns in payment behavior, app usage, fraud indicators, and regional/temporal trends across India.

 Summary

-This project visualizes over 5 lakh UPI transactions worth ₹44.25 Cr, giving a real-time, filterable view into how Indians transact using UPI.
-The dashboard tracks transaction volume, success/failure rates, cashback disbursed, and suspected fraud, while breaking the data down by UPI app, bank, state, merchant category, transaction type, and time of day.
-It is designed to help stakeholders (analysts, fintech teams, or risk teams) quickly spot anomalies, peak usage windows, and the platforms/banks driving the most volume.
+This project visualizes over 5 lakh UPI transactions worth ₹44.25 Cr, built entirely in Microsoft Excel using PivotTables, PivotCharts, slicers, and a Filled Map visual.
+It gives a real-time, filterable view into how Indians transact using UPI — tracking transaction volume, success/failure rates, cashback disbursed, and suspected fraud, while breaking the data down by UPI app, bank, state, merchant category, transaction type, and time of day.

 Introduction

 UPI has become the backbone of digital payments in India, processing billions of transactions across banks, apps, and merchant categories.
 With this scale comes the need for continuous monitoring — of transaction success rates, fraud signals, cashback spend, and adoption trends across geographies and demographics.

-This dashboard was built to simulate a real-world UPI transactions monitoring system, combining KPI tracking with deep-dive visual analysis.
+This dashboard was built to simulate a real-world UPI transactions monitoring system entirely within Excel, combining KPI cards with deep-dive visual analysis.
 It answers questions like:

 Which UPI apps and banks dominate transaction volume?
 What times of day/week see the highest transaction activity?